The Number One Way to Maximize Trade Show Lead Capture

 Critical Lead Data to Collect at Trade Shows

 Not all data is created equal.
 Certain data points are absolutely essential to collect as part of your trade show lead capture initiative.
 As mentioned above, you only want to capture the data that is absolutely critical.
 For most trade show lead capture, we recommend collecting the following data points:

 - Collect Name from your leads so that you can personalize messages to them in future communications

 - Collect Email Address at trade shows so that you can use email as a communication channel

 - Mobile number is becoming a critical data point, especially if you plan to use business text messaging to communicate with leads

-- Company name (if you’re a B2B business) is an optional data point as it can be collected at a later date, but for B2B companies it is usually one that needs to be captured
+- Company name (if you’re a B2B business) is an optional data point as it can be collected at a later date.
+For B2B companies it is usually one that needs to be captured

 If you keep it simple and don’t ask trade show attendees to provide you with too much information you should realize a large conversion rate of trade show prospects into trade show leads.

 Remember, success with trade show lead capture starts with taking a disciplined approach to achieving your objective.
 Don’t let yourself get distracted.
-Hone in on your trade show marketing strategy, develop tactics that support lead acquisition, engagement, and conversion, and always think mobile first.
+Hone in on your trade show marketing strategy.
+Develop tactics that support lead acquisition, engagement, and conversion.
+Always think mobile first.
 Keep it fun.
 Make it valuable.
 Ensure it’s frictionless.
 Make your next trade show your best trade show.